-Sammy pulls his hemp sleeve down and buttons it at the wrist.
+Sammy pulls his canvas sleeve down and snaps it closed at the wrist.
 His face is still, like a pond at daybreak.
 Eventually, his lips part and a timid voice ripples on the air.
-“I’ve been biohacked.
+“I’ve been bio hacked.
 I’m a victim of identity crime.
 It’s all noted in my file.”

 Sammy offers, “I have fresh eggs.
-You can make an omelette.”
+You can make an omelet.”

-The sentry says, “Sir, if I took a bribe and let you pass through this gate, my hunger would be for something grander than an egg dish.”
+The sentry says, “Look, if I took a bribe and let you pass through this gate, my hunger will be for something grander than an egg dish.”

 Sammy suggests, “I can bring you two live chickens.”

-“I’m sorry sir, please move aside.
+“I’m sorry, please move aside.
 Your fellow citizens are waiting patiently.”

 Sammy smiles at the sentry.
-He turns to make his leave.
+He turns to take his leave.
 Biohacking has ruined his life, but it’s no reason to be rude.
-He knows there is no benefit to dwelling in the past — you either get more points loaded to your bioreader or you’re forever cast out.
+He knows there is no benefit to dwelling in the past—you either get more points loaded to your bioreader or you’re forever cast out.

 “Okay, good day to you.”

-The long line of citizens behind him all have their right sleeves rolled up.
-The sentry’s hand-held reader scans each citizen’s point total, and then draws a drop of blood in a two-step authentication process.
+The long line of citizens behind him approach the sentry with their right sleeves rolled up.
+The sentry’s hand-held reader scans each citizen’s point total and then draws a drop of blood in a two-step authentication process.
 The transfer of data and blood typically takes six seconds per person, which keeps the line moving.
 A citizen near Sammy offers to load 10 points to his bioreader for the fresh eggs.
 “Thank you, but I need 24 points just to reach zero.
-My plan is to find a frying pan,” says Sammy.
+I plan to find a frying pan,” says Sammy.

-Prior to the biohacking occurrence, Sammy lived a life of relative comfort.
+Before the biohacking occurrence, Sammy lived a life of relative comfort.
 The Co-Op promptly loaded a fresh 1000 points to his account on the first day of each month in return for his services as head groundskeeper and horticulturist.
 He was also assigned a living space in The Complex.
 But all of that is gone now.
-With no points, you can’t pass through the gates set up and enter The Community.
+With no points, you can’t pass through the gates set up around The Community.

-Back at the camp, Sammy cracks his eggs and scrambles them with fresh dandelions that he collected on his walk.
+Back at the camp, Sammy cracks his eggs and scrambles them with fresh dandelions that he collects on his walks.
 There’s no wine on the outside, and very little water.
 He eats in silence.
 A lonely crow bellows from a fir tree in the distance.

 Sammy wishes he had salt for the eggs, and he wonders about his championship roses.
 Who is watering the Pink Promises?
 With too little or too much water, his prized flowers will wilt.
 Sammy is precise with plants.